redhat-actions/crda/README.md

 After the CRDA scan is approved and the workflow runs, a label indicating the scan result will be added to the pull request.

-Following snapshot describes vulnerability details in the GitHub UI for a pull request.
+The following snapshot shows vulnerability details in the GitHub UI for a pull request.

 ![PR vulnerability details](./images/vul_details.png)